Associate Director for Justice and Reducing Violence

 Jessie’s professional background is in the design and delivery of interventions for young people for whom conflict has become a destructive force.
 She began working with young people in the United States and remained in a youth facing role for the first 15 years of her career.
 Her role prior to joining IU was Director of Innovation and Impact at Leap Confronting Conflict.
-During her time at Leap she pioneered an approach which sought to explore the importance of maintaining the friendships often afforded by gang membership whilst supporting young people to make better choices about group offending.
+During her time at Leap she pioneered a unique approach to working with gangs.

 Falling through the gaps – new research into care leavers’ experiences